Sensory Toys for Babies, Toddlers, and Kids: A Therapist’s Top Picks - Baby Chick

 8. Sensory Water Beads Bean Bags

-Water beads are a great sensory toy and tool for toddlers, and I love these because the water beads are contained and safe but still provide a fun sensory experience for your little one.
+Water beads are a great sensory toy and tool for toddlers, and I love these because they are contained and safe, yet still provide a fun sensory experience for your little one.
 These feature letters paired with flashcards, so you can start teaching your baby letters and basic words.

 9. Activity Cube